openjdk/guide/src/index.md

       [**`regression`**]{#regression}
     </td>
     <td class="dictionary">
-      A regression is a bug that did not exist in the previous release.
+      A regression is a bug that didn't exist in the previous release.
 Ideally all regressions must be fixed in order to release the next major version.
     </td>
   </tr>
   <tr>